ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/zlib/perf.md

 ## Detailed Steps

 The previous section explained how to run a Python program to compress large files and increase performance with `zlib-cloudflare`.
-Now, let's use `perf` to look at the performance.
+Now use `perf` to look at the performance.

 Continue with the same `zip.py` program as the previous section.
 Make sure to start with `zip.py` and `largefile` available.
 Confirm the application is working and `largefile.gz` is created when it is run.